healthykitchen101/healthykitchen101.com/juicers/tests/masticating/performance.md

 | 90% | 1 |
 | 100% | 0 |

-Apart from juice yield, juicing time, and foam level, we also observed and collected data on the noise level, juice taste, texture, and time till separation, among other factors.
-However, we did not find differences that were significant enough to warrant a rating factor among those aspects.
+During testing, we also observed and collected data on the noise level, juice taste, texture, and time till separation, among other factors.
+However, we did not find differences that were significant enough to warrant a rating among these factors.

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/four-glasses-carrot-juice-with-labels-them-clvc29owh000syx88fyoh93nn.jpg" alt="Four glasses of carrot juice with labels on them" width="640" height="427">